OSS-Docs-Tools/code-owner-self-merge/README.md

 ## Config

-There are four options available at the moment:
+There are five options available at the moment:

 - `cwd`, which can be used to determine the root folder to look for CODEOWNER files in.
 - `merge_method`, which can be `merge` (default), `squash` or `rebase`, depending on what you want the action to do.
+- `quiet` - does not output a message saying who can merge PRs

 ```yml
 - name: Run Codeowners merge check